Invisible Woman: Anti-registration movement

 During the 2006–07 storyline "Civil War", which takes place in the aftermath of an explosion in a residential neighborhood in Stamford, Connecticut, and prompting calls for the government to register people with superhuman abilities, Sue's brother Johnny is beaten up by locals angered by his celebrity superhero status.
-Although Sue is initially part of the pro-registration side supporting the Superhuman Registration Act, she defects after the Thor clone, created by her husband Mister Fantastic and Tony Stark, kills Bill Foster.
+Although Sue is initially part of the pro-registration side supporting the Superhuman Registration Act, she defects after Ragnarok, a clone of Thor created by her husband Mister Fantastic and Tony Stark, kills Bill Foster.
 Sue leaves the Baxter Building, informing Reed via a note that their children are in his care, as she intends to join Captain America's underground resistance force.
 Her final injunction to her husband is a heartfelt request: "Please fix this."

 The Storm siblings narrowly escape a team of S.H.I.E.L.D. agents bent on capturing them in Civil War #5.
 The two further elude detection by operating under fake husband and wife identities provided by Nick Fury, becoming members of Captain America's Secret Avengers.
 Before storming the Negative Zone prison, Sue visits Namor to plead for assistance.
 He refuses and indicates she is still attracted to him, an accusation she does not deny.

 During the final battle depicted in Civil War #7, as Susan is nearly shot by Taskmaster, but Reed Richards jumps in front of her and takes the brunt of the attack, sustaining a major injury.
 Outraged, Susan beats Taskmaster into the ground.
 Following the end of the war, Susan helps with the clean-up of New York City.
 She and the other Secret Avengers are granted amnesty, and she returns home to Reed.
 Seeking to repair the damage done to their marriage as a result of the war, Sue and Reed take time off from the Fantastic Four, but ask Storm and the Black Panther to take their places in the meantime.